Yonet/Angular-Interview-Questions/README.md

 #### Performance Questions:

 * What tools would you use to find a performance issue in your code?
+* What tools have you used to improve the performance of your application?
 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.
 * Have you seen Jeff Cross's NgCruise talk on performance?